Internship Training Manual

 8. Contact with intern’s academic department

-If the problem is deemed severe enough to require remediation, either with or without probation, the Director of Training will contact the intern’s home department.
-The Director of Training will discuss the problem with the intern’s training coordinator and discuss the remediation plans.
+If the problem is deemed severe enough to require remediation, either with or without probation, the Associate Director of Training will contact the intern’s home department.
+The Associate Director of Training will discuss the problem with the intern’s training coordinator and discuss the remediation plans.

 F. Advisory Review Panel Recommendations